meganemichel/nf-tower-docs/hugo/content/docs/monitoring/tasks.md

 {{% pretty_screenshot img="/uploads/2020/10/monitoring_cached.png" %}}

-Clicking on a `Process` in the **Precesses** section will filter all tasks for that specific process
+Clicking on a `Process` in the **Processes** section will filter all tasks for that specific process

 {{% pretty_screenshot img="/uploads/2020/10/monitoring_star.png" %}}